Children & Youth

 How is Westchester County performing?

-Rates across racial and ethnic groups in Westchester County were below the statewide and national rates.
-Among similar counties, rates of poverty among Hispanic children were highest in Rockland, at 23%, followed by Westchester, at 15%, Nassau, at 12%, and Putnam, at 8%.
-Rates of poverty among African American children were highest in Westchester (20%), followed by Rockland, Nassau, and Putnam (all 9%).
+Among comparison counties with statistically reliable data, rates of poverty among Hispanic children were highest in Rockland, at 23%, followed by Westchester, at 17%, and Nassau, at 10%.
+Rates of poverty among African American children were highest in Westchester (19%), followed by Nassau at 11%.

 Why do these disparities exist?